awinogradov/generator-bem-ng/README.md

 ### Examples

-For fully understanding 'bower_components' directory contain [webapp](https://github.com/verybigman/bem-example) built with bem.
+In generator prompts you can confirm for installing examples, if you do this 'bower_components' directory will be contain [webapp](https://github.com/verybigman/bem-example) built with bem.
 Also auto first make project this directory will be contain [bem-core](https://github.com/bem/bem-core) and [bem-components](https://github.com/bem/bem-components) libs developed by guys from [Yandex](http://yandex.ru).
 Wait more examples in the future.

-### Troubles

-Now they is hidden.
-Visible is one: auto build distribution for one bundles level only and *yo bem:init* command too.

 ### Key differences from project-stub

-Blocks ordering settings moved from \*.bundles/.bem/level.js to .bem/levels/bundles.js/.
-For compatibility with other components, generator-bem use bower_components directory for bem-libs.
-Customize it here: .bem/make.js, .bem/levels/\*.js.
+ - blocks ordering settings moved from \*.bundles/.bem/level.js to .bem/levels/bundles.js/
+ - for compatibility with other components, generator-bem use bower_components directory for bem-libs, customize it here: .bem/make.js, .bem/levels/\*.js
+ - blocks and bundles build from list in levels/bundles.js

 ### [MIT](http://en.wikipedia.org/wiki/MIT_License) License